 1. Akshai Chin, Jammu and Kashmir

 Number one goes to another place in Jammu and Kashmir: Aksai Chin.
 This paradise sits comfortably at the ceasefire line between India and China.
-That’s why it is known as ‘One of the most dangerous places in the world’.
+That’s why it is known as ‘one of the most dangerous places in the world’.
 However, when I arrived in Aksai Chin, I saw no one.
 It was just me, the heavenly lakes, breathtaking mountains, and the cold desert.
 The main attraction is Pangong Lake, at the Indo-China border at more than 4,200 meters above sea level.
-To this day, this remains one of my favorite places in the world. and but
+To this day, this remains one of my favorite places in the world.